W4l-store/Amazon-Borders-FBA-Report-Generator/README.md

 ### Export Files from Amazon

 1. Log in to your Amazon Seller Central account.
-2. Export the following reports:
+2. Export the following reports into their respective folders within the `amazon exports` directory:
-   - "All listings report"
+   - `all_listings_report/`: "All listings report" (Essential for SKU classification, mapping, and template updates)
-   - "FBA inventory report"
+   - `FBA_Inventory/`: "FBA inventory report" (Used for FBA classification and current inventory levels)
-   - "Restock Inventory report"
+   - `restock_report/`: "Restock Inventory report" (Currently used for potential future enhancements, ensure the file is present)
+   - `30d/`: "Sales Report" for the last 30 days (Used for WMA forecast and M_30 calculation)
+   - `60d/`: "Sales Report" for the last 60 days (Used for WMA forecast calculation)
+   - `90d/`: "Sales Report" for the last 90 days (Used for WMA forecast calculation)
-   - "Sales Report" for the last 30, 60, 90 days, and 12 months
+   - `12m/`: "Sales Report" for the last 12 months (Used for M_12M calculation)
+   - `2yr/`: "Sales Report" for the last 2 years (Optional, data is included in the final report if available)
-   - Weekly shipment reports for the last 4 weeks
+   - Weekly shipment reports for the last 4 weeks (`1_W/`, `2_W/`, `3_W/`, `4_W/`)
-3. Place these exported files in folders with corresponding names within the application directory.

 #### Handling Weekly Shipment Reports